-The 2018 Farm Bill created a distinction between hemp and marijuana under federal law recognizing hemp as an agricultural commodity, and removing it from Schedule I of the Controlled Substance Act.
-The 2018 Farm Bill also authorized the United States Department of Agriculture (“USDA”) to develop regulations and guidelines related to the cultivation of hemp, establishing that hemp cultivation in the United States will require licensing, either through USDA, or in accordance with a state plan developed by a state department of agriculture and approved by USDA.
-Until such time as USDA develops regulations and guidance, Section 7606 of the 2014 Farm Bill, which authorized Agricultural Research Programs through state departments of agricultural or universities of higher education, remains in place.
-States are awaiting further direction and guidance from USDA as to how to proceed with developing, expanding, and implementing hemp programs within their jurisdiction.
+Yes, provided you comply with the Agricultural Improvement Act of 2018 (“2018 Farm Bill”) and the United States Department of Agricultural Resources (“USDA”) Domestic Hemp Production Rule (7 CFR 990) (“Final Rule”).
+The 2018 Farm Bill created a distinction between hemp and marijuana under federal law recognizing hemp as an agricultural commodity and removing it from Schedule I of the Controlled Substance Act.
+The 2018 Farm Bill also authorized USDA to develop regulations and guidelines related to the cultivation of hemp, establishing that hemp cultivation in the United States will require licensing, either through USDA, or in accordance with a state plan developed by a state department of agriculture and approved by USDA.
+You must be licensed by MDAR if you intend to engage in the production or research of hemp in Massachusetts.
+For more information on obtaining a license to grow or process hemp in Massachusetts, please visit: https://www.mass.gov/how-to/ma-industrial-hemp-program-licensing

-What is the impact of the 2018 Farm Bill and federal hemp legalization on the MDAR hemp program?
+What is the impact of the 2018 Farm Bill on the hemp industry?

-The passage of the 2018 Farm Bill set the stage for major changes to the Industrial Hemp industry in the United States.
-There are a number of immediate changes to the legal status of hemp, including but not limited to, the following:
+The passage of the 2018 Farm Bill set the stage for major changes to the Industrial Hemp industry in the United States including, but not limited to, the following:

 - Hemp is now eligible for federal crop insurance and hemp farmers may now participate in USDA programs for certification and competitive grants.

-- States and Tribes may impose additional restrictions or requirements on hemp production and the sale of hemp products; however, they cannot interfere with the interstate transport of hemp or hemp products.
+- States and Tribes have been established as the regulatory authority for hemp production under a USDA-approved state plan.
+States and Tribes impose additional restrictions or requirements on hemp production and the sale of hemp products; however, they cannot interfere with the interstate transport of hemp or hemp products.

-Additional Resources for What is the impact of the 2018 Farm Bill and federal hemp legalization on the MDAR hemp program?
+Additional Resources for What is the impact of the 2018 Farm Bill on the hemp industry?